TheArtyrian/frontiers-fabric/updatelogs/a2025-just-a-week-away.md

 - Will now bounce 2 times instead of 1
 - Rewrote ricochet code (based on code from @Yirmiri, thank you so much!)
   - Will now bounce off a wall more realistically, allowing for far greater control of the arrow
+### Dynamite Arrow
+- Will now cause a fiery explosion if the arrow is set on fire
+### Ball (Entity)
+- Now has new NBT values that determine how bouncy it is - `DefaultBounces` & `BouncesLeft`
 ### Personal Chest
 - When attempting to break a Personal Chest when you don't own it, it will now turn translucent and disable collision
+- Personal Chests are no longer indestrucible, but will instead take 500 seconds to mine by players who don't own them
 ### Eboncork
 - Added Eboncork Doors & Trapdoors
 ### Blighted Birch
 - Added Blighted Birch Doors & Trapdoors
+### Necro Weave
+- Updated texture

 --------------------------
 ## Fixes